lukestokes/php-steem-tools/README.md

 # php-steem-tools
 Various tools and scripts written in PHP for exploring the STEEM blockchain.

+*2016-08-14:*
+This code is still under development.
+Today I started putting things into a modern structure with composer to include a service layer and an SteemAPI class.
+I'll continue cleaning things up and add some tests as time permits.

 ## Steem Rate: Interest Rate Calculator for Steem Power

 A quick little script I put together for looking at the Steem Power Interest rate and how it changes over time.